daisybutler/Workbench-project04/README.md

 The project uses the Bootstrap framework to accomplish an aestheitc and fully-responsive layout.
 A navbar is present with links to all of the site's pages.
 On mobile devices this collapses in to a toggleable element to the left-hand side.

 ### Interactive Features
-The site makews use of Javascript to provide an interactive experience for the user.
+The site makes use of Javascript to provide an interactive experience for the user.
 The locations page features an interactive map powered by Google Maps API where a user can scroll and view the labels of all of the Workbench locations.

 ## Database Structure
 The project features custom Django models in the plans, locations, checkout and profile apps.
 Each order model created at checkout is associated with a user model in the database via the userProfile foreign key, creating a relationship between the two entities.

-#### Structure Overview

-#### Field Relationships

 ### Features to Implement in the Future
+STILL TO COMPETE

 ## Technologies Used